python/pyperformance/README.rst

 Version 0.4.1
 -------------

+* Add ``mdp`` benchmark: battle with damages and topological sorting of nodes in a graph
 * The ``default`` benchmark group now include all benchmarks but ``pybench``
 * Remove deprecated benchmarks: ``threading_threaded_count`` and
   ``threading_iterative_count``.
 It wasn't possible to run them anyway.